 Sample Interview Questions

 Hiring managers have the important responsibility to select and hire the best candidate for a position.
-Interviewing for mission fit at BYU and the job's appropriate skill set is a part of this process.
+Interviewing for mission alignment at BYU and the job's appropriate skill set is a part of this process.
 Interviews should be used, along with reference checks, to identify qualified applicants.

 Guidelines for legal interviews can be found on the "Hiring Tips & Guidelines" webpage.

-Mission Fit
+Mission Alignment

 - It is expected that all BYU employees are fully aligned with The Church of Jesus Christ of Latter-day Saints and the mission and aims of BYU.